nealmcb/anonymize_cvr/README.md

 The anonymization process aggregates rare styles (those with fewer than 10 ballots) together to meet the minimum threshold while preserving ballot anonymity for Risk-Limiting Tabulation Audits.

+## Status

+This is alpha-quality software.
+Use at your own risk.

 ### Legal and Research Foundation

 - **Colorado Open Records Act (C.R.S.
 24-72-205.5)**: Requires anonymization of ballots with fewer than 10 instances per style